EXCLUSIVE-Pence rebuffs Solomon Islands PM after nation cuts ties with Taiwan

 By Roberta Rampton

-WASHINGTON, Sept 17 (Reuters) - U.S. Vice President Mike Pence has canceled plans to meet with the leader of the Solomon Islands to discuss development partnerships after the Pacific island cut ties with Taiwan in favor of China this week, a senior U.S. official said on Tuesday.
+WASHINGTON, Sept 17 (Reuters) - U.S. Vice President Mike Pence has declined to meet with the leader of the Solomon Islands to discuss development partnerships after the Pacific island cut ties with Taiwan in favor of China this week, a senior U.S. official said on Tuesday.

-The Solomon Islands was the sixth country to switch allegiance to China since 2016.
+The Solomon Islands was the sixth country to switch allegiance to China since President Tsai Ing-wen took office in Taiwan in 2016.
 Self-ruled Taiwan has accused China - which claims Taiwan as its territory - of trying to meddle in its upcoming elections.

 "But the decision by the Solomon Islands to change its diplomatic recognition from Taiwan to the People's Republic of China has consequences.
 They're hurting a historically strong relationship by doing this," the official said.